ajayantony/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-17](figure/unnamed-chunk-17.png)

-**It was observed that avg steps is during weekends is uniformly distributed, this may be attributed to people being involved in chores,shopping etc.
+**It was observed that avg steps during weekends is uniformly distributed, this may be attributed to people being involved in chores,shopping etc.
-Whereas during weekdays all though there is high avg during the beginging of the day (may be due to commute to work), during the day the avg steps is pretty low, this may be attributed to most people having office jobs, which involves a lot of sitting**
+Whereas during weekdays all though there is high avg at the beginging of the day (may be due to commute to work), during the day the avg steps is pretty low, this may be attributed to most people having office jobs, which involves a lot of sitting.**